 - Course analyses at the Division of Medical Radiation Physics – msf.lu.se

 All degree programmes in the first, second and third cycles are evaluated in a six-year rotation.
 The aim of these evaluations is the continuous development of the quality of our study programmes.
 You can read more about this work on the faculty’s intranet for employees.

-In order for all students to have favourable conditions to complete their degree programmes within the planned period of study, the faculty also conducts SI activities.
-SI stands for Supplemental Instruction; it is an educational model in which new students have the opportunity to meet regularly in small groups, together with an SI mentor, to discuss the course.
-The SI mentor is a student who has previously completed the course and is trained in the SI method.
+In order for all students to have favourable conditions to complete their degree programmes within the planned period of study, the faculty also offers SI sessions.
+SI stands for Supplemental Instruction; it is an educational model in which new students have the opportunity to meet regularly in small groups, together with an SI leader, to discuss the course.
+The SI leader is a student who has previously completed the course and is trained in the SI method.

 Teaching and learning in higher education

 The faculty has a unit that works to support teaching activities, learning and development for our teaching staff.
 The overall aim of this unit is to continuously raise the quality of the education you receive here with us, through skilled professional teaching staff.

 Our study advisors are on hand to help you create the best possible conditions to complete your study programme as you wish.
 Contact your study advisor if you need to discuss admission requirements, study programme structure, et cetera.

 In-depth information on student influence, work environment, complaints and study support